vibestudios/civility-optics-api/README.md

 he request to logout the user on their current device is `localhost:5000/users/me/logout` (GET).
-In order to proprely retrieve the user, you must include a header in the request called `Authorization` with the value `Bearer <token>`, where token is the aformentioned `token`.
+In order to proprely logout the  user, you must include a header in the request called `Authorization` with the value `Bearer <token>`, where token is the aformentioned `token`.

 he request to logout the user on all devices is `localhost:5000/users/me/logoutall` (GET).
-In order to proprely retrieve the user, you must include a header in the request called `Authorization` with the value `Bearer <token>`, where token is the aformentioned `token`.
+In order to proprely logout the user, you must include a header in the request called `Authorization` with the value `Bearer <token>`, where token is the aformentioned `token`.